cea-hpc/clustershell/doc/sphinx/config.rst

     list: sinfo -h -o "%P"
     reverse: sinfo -h -N -o "%P" -n $NODE

-This configuration file is parsed by Python's `ConfigParser`_:
+The *groups.conf* files are parsed with Python's `ConfigParser`_:

 * The first section whose name is *Main* accepts the following keywords:

-  * *default* defines a **default node group source** by referencing a valid section header
+  * *default* defines a **default node group source** (eg. by referencing a valid section header)
-  * *confdir* defines an optional list of directories where the ClusterShell library should look for .conf files which define group sources to use.
+  * *confdir* defines an optional list of directory paths where the ClusterShell library should look for **.conf** files which define group sources to use.
 Each file in these directories with the .conf suffix should contain one or more node group source sections as documented below.
-These will be merged with the group sources defined in */etc/clustershell/groups.conf* to form the complete set of group sources to use.
-Duplicate group source sections are not allowed.
+    These will be merged with the group sources defined in the main *groups.conf* to form the complete set of group sources to use.
+Duplicate group source sections are not allowed in those files.
 Configuration files that are not readable by the current user are ignored (except the one that defines the default group source).
+The variable `$CFGDIR` is replaced by the path of the highest priority configuration directory found (where *groups.conf* resides).
+The default *confdir* value enables both system-wide and any installed user configuration (thanks to `$CFGDIR`).
+    Duplicate directory paths are ignored.
   * *autodir* defines an optional list of directories where the ClusterShell library should look for **.yaml** files that define in-file group dictionaries.
 No need to call external commands for these files, they are parsed by the ClusterShell library itself.
 Multiple group source definitions in the same file is supported.
+The variable `$CFGDIR` is replaced by the path of the highest priority configuration directory found (where *groups.conf* resides).
+The default *confdir* value enables both system-wide and any installed user configuration (thanks to `$CFGDIR`).
+    Duplicate directory paths are ignored.

 * Each following section (`genders`, `slurm`) defines a  group source.
 The map, all, list and reverse upcalls are explained below in